-In this manuscript, we focused on assessing the model's ability to represent the dynamics of tropical forests, but previous studies have also shown that the model reasonably describes the dynamics of temperate ecosystems.
+In this paper, we focused on assessing the model's ability to represent the dynamics of tropical forests, but previous studies have also shown that the model reasonably describes the dynamics of temperate ecosystems.
 For example, Medvigy and Moorcroft (2012) demonstrated that the model captures regional variation in both growth and mortality rates across forests of northeastern North America, especially when using the optimized parameters from Medvigy et al. (2009).
-Also, Miller et al. (2016) applied ED-2.1 at Duke's Free Air Carbon dioxide Enrichment experiment site (conifer-dominated) and found that the model accurately predicts biomass changes over time for both ambient and elevated CO2, and realistically characterizes the changes in gross and net primary productivity (NPP) as functions of stand age.
-This result was consistent with a previous model-intercomparison study, which found good agreement on observed and ED-2.1 modeled CO2 fertilization effect at Duke, whereas the model predicted response to elevated CO2 at Oak Ridge (broadleaf-dominated) was overestimated (De Kauwe et al., 2013).
-In contrast, in a millennium-long model inter-comparison study for Northeastern United States, the model overestimated both the magnitude of NPP and its variability as a function of rainfall and CO2 when compared to tree-ring estimates (Rollinson et al., 2017), which indicates the need of constraining the model response for environmental conditions outside the current range.
+Also, Miller et al. (2016) applied ED-2.1 at Duke's FACE experiment site (conifer-dominated) and found that the model accurately predicts biomass changes over time for both ambient and elevated CO2, and realistically characterizes the changes in gross and net primary productivity (NPP) as functions of stand age.
+This result is consistent with a previous model-intercomparison study, which found good agreement on observed and ED-2.1 modeled CO2 fertilization effect at Duke, whereas the model-predicted response to elevated CO2 at Oak Ridge (broadleaf-dominated) was overestimated (De Kauwe et al., 2013).
+In contrast, in a millennium-long model intercomparison study for the northeastern United States, the model overestimated both the magnitude of NPP and its variability as a function of rainfall and CO2 when compared to tree-ring estimates (Rollinson et al., 2017), which indicates the need of constraining the model response for environmental conditions outside the current range.
+While these studies used versions of the model that contained many of the implementations of ED-2.2 described in the companion paper (Longo et al., 2019a), future work using the ED-2.2 model in temperate ecosystems should critically evaluate processes that could not be assessed in our analysis, such as leaf phenology and processes related to snow dynamics.
+Such benchmarking efforts should be regarded as priorities in future studies.